KimtVak8143/LeetCodeDSA/DailyReport.md

   - then subtract fixed integer from target and search in dictionary
   - then append the index of Int and compliment
 - Merge Sorted Array - 88
+  - Create a new list of size (m+n),
+  - in loop append the smallest element by comparing the 2 lists
+  - then add remaining elements of both lists after sorting is done.
+  - then clear the 1st list, and extend that list with new list